 - 2 eggs, lightly beaten

-- In a skillet, saute celery and onions in butter until tender; stir in salt, sage, pepper and cayenne.
+- In a large skillet, saute celery and onions in butter until tender; stir in salt, sage, pepper and cayenne.
 Add to chicken.
 Stir in the corn bread, green onions, pecans, parsley and eggs.
 Add 1-1/4 to 1-1/2 cups of reserved broth, stirring gently to mix.
 (Refrigerate remaining broth for another use.)

 - Transfer to greased 13-in. x 9-in. baking dish.
 Cover and bake at 325° for 45 minutes.
 Uncover; bake 15-20 minutes longer or until a thermometer reads 160°.
 Yield: 12 servings.